What we do

 IPAM operates independently of Bank management, reporting directly and only to the EBRD Board of Directors.

-Victoria Marquez-Mees: Victoria Marquez-Mees, a Mexican national, is the Managing Director, Chief Accountability Officer, and is responsible for leading IPAM.
+Victoria Marquez-Mees, a Mexican national, is the EBRD's first Chief Accountability Officer (CAO).
+She is Managing Director of IPAM responsible for the setting up and operation of the office.
 Prior to joining the EBRD, Ms. Márquez-Mees led the Inter-American Development Bank’s independent accountability mechanism for over 10 years and chaired the Independent Accountability Mechanisms Network of international financial institutions from 2017-19.
-Over the course of her career, she has held a range of positions in public and private institutions, focused on strategic planning, policy design and the implementation of social and philanthropic projects.
+With more than 30 years professional experience in international development, she has held a range of positions in public and private institutions, focused on strategic planning, policy design and the implementation of social and philanthropic projects.
 She is a member of the Boards of the World Benchmarking Alliance and the International Association for Impact Assessment (IAIA).
 She is fluent in English, Spanish and Portuguese.